ArduPilot/ardupilot_wiki/dev/source/docs/sitl-with-airsim.rst

 Using the precompiled environments won't work, only environments whose source code is available such as Blocks or any other environments which you download from the Unreal Marketplace will work.
 Using the precompiled environemnts will be possible once AirSim has it's next stable release.

+ArduPilot also maintains it's own `fork of AirSim <https://github.com/ArduPilot/AirSim>`__ for faster development and usage of new features.
+All fixes and additions to ArduPilot's repo are contributed to the main AirSim repository as PRs.

 Build on Windows
 ----------------